Willgunter/Discord-Clone/README.md

     - Still working on req.body.text is undefined problem...

 - 8/15/2023
-    - Actually fixed weird glitch where .env was still able to be seen (command: git rm --cached .env)
+    - __Fixed weird glitch where .env was still able to be seen (command: git rm --cached .env)__

     - Next small problem: figure out why exports.post in messageController is not being read (might help with req.body.text) (or we could like just focus on req.body.text)

+    - Update on both exports.post and req.body.text problems: with req.body.text, it has to be inside of a post request, not a get request, and with exports.post you have to use an outside source (Postman in this case) to read post requests for some reason

+    - Still need to figure out how to display it on the frontend tho

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)